 The yogurt is usually ready after 4 hours incubation, but RancherMan likes me to leave it 6 hours.
 I simply remove it from the oven, allow to cool a bit and place the jars in the fridge.

 I often make plain yogurt and leave the sugar and vanilla out until I’m ready to eat it.
 That way I can use the non-sweetened yogurt for other things as well such as low-fat sour cream substitution in both cooking and on baked potatoes.
 It’s even an important ingredient in RancherMan’s favorite Country-Style Biscuits.

 When I want to eat sweetened yogurt I’ll either stir a spoon of my favorite jelly to sweeten or a squeeze of local honey with a spoonful of fruit or berries.
 And I love to sprinkle some Homemade Pumpkin Granola on top for a little crunch too.
 All that’s left to do is enjoy!

 ~TMH~ Homemade Yogurt

-1 small 8-oz container yogurt with active cultures such as Braum’s or Dannon – after this first batch, save some of your own yogurt to use as starter
+- 1 8-oz container unflavored yogurt with active cultures (such as Braum's or Dannon) After this first batch, save some of your own yogurt to use as starter

 (If making sweetened yogurt you also need)

 Place milk in pot and add dry milk powder.
 Stir well to dissolve.
-Place candy or milk thermometer in milk & heat to 180 degrees, stirring often so the bottom doesn’t burn.
-When 180 degrees has been reached, fill sink or large bowl with ice cold water and place pot with milk in sink.
+Place candy or milk thermometer in milk & heat to 180 degrees, stirring often so the bottom doesn't burn.
+When 180 degrees has been reached, fill sink or large bowl with ice cold water.
+Then place the pot with milk in the ice water.
 (If making sweet yogurt, add sugar now and stir well.)

 There ya go – 1/2 gallon of homemade yogurt!
 I share lots of fun stories & recipes on our facebook page, so c’mon by & follow us on Facebook.